PDAL/PDAL/doc/workshop/slides/source/lidar_intro.rst

 Discrete vs. full-waveform
 ============================

-- Outgoing puses are *not* instantaneous — they have a finite width and height (approximated by a Gaussian)
+- Outgoing pulses are *not* instantaneous — they have a finite width and height (approximated by a Gaussian)
 - Return energy is not instantaneous either (see picture)
 - The "full waveform" output (see picture) is usually simplified down to single points (discrete-return)